caesar003/theme-switch/README.md

 # Check the current version:
 theme-switch -v

+# View detailed theme settings for each application:
+theme-switch -d

 # Set the Neovim theme to 'gruvbox' in dark mode:
 theme-switch -s dark --nvim gruvbox